tatvadesai/tatvadesai/README.md

 >                                                                                               — Robert Heinlein

 I blogged when I prepared for IPMAT.
 Got AIR 345 and bombed the interview.
-[Read it here](https://www.blogger.com/profile/04616121120100245533)
+[Read it here](https://tatvadesai.blogspot.com)

+I'm prepping for CAT rn.
+If you'd like, you can follow it [here](tatva.mataroa.blog)